MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathSkipRoot](/windows/desktop/api/shlwapi/nf-shlwapi-pathskiproota) Ayrıntılar için.
+Ayrıntılar için bkz.
+[PathSkipRoot](/windows/win32/api/shlwapi/nf-shlwapi-pathskiprootw) .

-## <a name="strippath"></a> ATLPath::StripPath
+## <a name="strippath"></a>ATLPath:: StripPath

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathStripPath](/windows/desktop/api/shlwapi/nf-shlwapi-pathstrippatha).
+Bu işlev, [PathStripPath](/windows/win32/api/shlwapi/nf-shlwapi-pathstrippathw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi